Welcome to the Katie's Music Page

 Horizon Records - 1962

-FOLK SONGS & POEMS OF THE COLORADO RIVER
+FOLK SONGS OF THE COLORADO RIVERFOLK SONGS & POEMS OF THE COLORADO RIVER

 Compiled from my research of songs, and poems set to song, about this great river.
 Moe Asch of that famous folk label recorded me in their primitive New York studio and I prepared the eight page booklet of the history of these songs I'd been hunting down for ten years, adding some of my own that now are history as well.
-Many well known writers and river historians were contacted during that time; one amusing response stands out: "To me it seems natural that there aren't any.
-The river area has always been the least populated area of the country, and the people who have known it best are the Indians who don't sing in our tradition" Frank Waters.
+Many well-known writers and river historians were contacted during that time; one amusing (and ignorant) response from well-known author Frank Waters stands out: "To me it seems natural that there aren't any songs or histories.
+The river area has always been the least populated area of the country, and the people who have known it best are the Indians who don't sing in our tradition."

 - Katydid Books & Records - 1975

-Recorded at Mickey Hart's (Grateful Dead) Studio in Novato, CA. Basically, this is a recording of a 45 minute show I was doing in concerts; many great songs strung together with two famous folk blues--The House of the Rising Sun & Sister of the Cross of Shame.
+Recorded at Mickey Hart's (Grateful Dead) Studio in Novato, CA. This is a recording of great songs about the early American 'ladies of the night', a 45-minute show Katie was doing in concerts.
+It includes two famous folk blues, "The House of the Rising Sun" and "Sisters of the Cross of Shame."
 Some composers, other then myself: Harry Nilsson, Kris Kristofferson, Tom Paxton, Travis Edmonson.

 [Available in Katie's Store HERE...]

-Had to change the Katydid logo - nobody made records anymore.
-After a sight altercation with Mr. Ash, since he was not pressing any more records, I got my copyrights back and elected to make a cassette tape for my river gang, of which I'd become a fast and furious member.
-I took out 3 from the old record and added 3 newer ones on the tape.
+Had to change the title of my company since nobody made records anymore.
+After a sight altercation with Mr. Asch, since he was not pressing any more records, I got my copyrights back and elected to make a cassette tape for my river gang, of which I'd become a fast and furious member.
+I took out three songs from the old record and added three songs.
+Cassette is no longer available.
+Now there's a CD, with more songs added (see below).

-Twenty-eight songs from my book of the same name, recorded also at Mickey Hart's Studio in Novato, CA., for a double LP album, with Travis and Earl Edmonson who drove there with me.
+Twenty-eight songs from my book of the same name, for a double LP album, with Travis and Earl Edmonson who drove there with me.
 David Holt, with guitar, joined us on a few songs.
-The session lasted nearly a week.
+Recorded at Mickey Hart's Studio in Novato, CA. The sessions lasted nearly a week.

 [Available in Katie's Store HERE...]